What Is a Mesothelioma Class Action Lawsuit?

 Since the Supreme Court’s 1997 ruling, class action mesothelioma lawsuits are no longer heard in federal courts.

 Overwhelmed by a mesothelioma diagnosis?
-Our Free Mesothelioma Guide is packed with information on top treatments, financial aid, and more.
-Order now and we’ll ship it to you overnight.
+Our Free Mesothelioma Guide contains information on top treatments, financial aid, and more.
+Order now, and we’ll ship it to you overnight.